wenlei-bao/Triton-distributed/README.md

 [Triton-distributed Primitives](docs/distributed/primitives.md)

 Using these primitives, users can program communication kernels easily.
 For example, a low-latency AllToAll (with better latency than [DeepEP](https://github.com/deepseek-ai/DeepEP) for inference) is shown below.
+The performance of this example on 32 H800 GPUs is 137us (128 tokens per rank, topk=8, hidden_size=7168, dtype=fp8), while DeepEP is 182 us (note: DeepEP doesn't use NVLink for inference).
 ```py
 @triton.jit
 def all_to_all_kernel(